Federal Corner

 While intended to strengthen financial stability, the rule risks tightening credit availability and increasing borrowing costs for small businesses.
 Smaller, privately held companies, which represent the vast majority of U.S. businesses, could be hit hardest by higher risk weights on loans.
 Were this rule to be finalized as written, it would limit companies’ ability to hire, invest, and grow, ultimately affecting economic growth and employment.

-Department of Labor 80/20/30 Rule (Invalidated by Federal Court; Department of Labor Withdraws Proposal)
+Department of Labor 80/20/30 Tip Rule (Invalidated by Federal Court; Department of Labor Withdrew Proposal)

-Last month, the Department of Labor (DOL) announced they were formally withdrawing their 80/20/30 proposed rule following advocacy from the business community and a decision from the U.S. 5th Circuit Court of Appeals striking down the proposal.
+Earlier this year, the Department of Labor (DOL) formally withdrew their 80/20/30 proposed rule following advocacy from the business community and a decision from the U.S. 5th Circuit Court of Appeals striking down the proposal.
 The ruling and subsequent withdrawal of the rule makes the issue null and void, granting a win to hospitality employers.

 Federal Trade Commission Non-Compete Rule (Invalidated by Federal Court and Under Appeal; Florida Chamber Submitted Comments)

-In August 2024, a federal judge in Texas struck down the Federal Trade Commission (FTC) proposed rule that would broadly ban non-compete clauses in employment contracts, with minimal exceptions, citing concerns over the FTC’s lack of statutory authority to issue substantive rules regulating unfair methods of competition.
+Following advocacy from the Florida Chamber and broader business community, a federal judge in Texas recently struck down the Federal Trade Commission (FTC) proposed rule that would broadly ban non-compete clauses in employment contracts.
+Prior to the period for public comment closing, the Florida Chamber submitted formal comments opposing the rule.
+The Florida Chamber believes the rule as proposed is a drastic overreach of the federal government, negatively impacts Florida businesses, and is likely unconstitutional.
+The judge agreed in striking down the rule citing concerns over the FTC’s lack of statutory authority to issue substantive rules regulating unfair methods of competition.
 Citing different conclusions, a Florida judge also prevented the FTC from enforcing the ban based on the “major questions” doctrine, stating that the FTC had to show it had “clear congressional authorization” to issue the ban since the rule was of “extraordinary” economic and political significance.
 The FTC has appealed both the Texas and Florida decisions to the 5th and 11th Circuit Court of Appeals, respectively.

 U.S. Department of Labor Independent Contractor Rule (In Effect)